philsturgeon/phil.tech/source/2016-12-21-building-rest-apis-with-rails-documentation-testing.html.markdown

 comments: true
 ---

-Now that we've started building a very basic API, we should make sure that the documentation continues to keep up to date with our progress.
+Now that we've started building a very basic API, we should make sure that the documentation is kept up to date with our progress.
 Even better, we can use our documentation as a basic contract test, to make sure we aren't lying about what our API offers.

 I've written tutorials in the past about [how Dredd works](https://philsturgeon.uk/api/2015/01/28/dredd-api-testing-documentation/), so this video will just go over this stuff in a bit more detail.